 If you have been looking for a school that offers a Systems Engineering and Management (SEM) master’s degree that can prepare you for the challenges of the high-tech workplace, consider The University of Texas at Dallas.
-The traditional master’s degree in SEM is aimed toward the student who can enroll in classes offered in the daytime during the week.
+The traditional master’s in SEM degree is aimed toward the student who can enroll in classes offered in the daytime during the week.
 The broad curriculum of classes range from systems modeling to business economics.
 Faculty for the primary SEM courses are drawn from both the engineering and management schools, other UT Dallas schools and industry leaders with expertise in specific fields.
 Industry partners include Texas Instruments, Raytheon, Hewlett-Packard, Rockwell Collins, Ericsson and others.

-The traditional master’s degree requires 36 hours of coursework, or 30 hours of coursework and a thesis.
+The traditional master’s in SEM degree requires 36 hours of coursework, or 30 hours of coursework and a thesis.
 Typical students have a bachelor’s degree in engineering, computer science, math, physics, chemistry, economics or finance.

 Who are the faculty?